 5. Digital Processes

 The implementation of digital processes isn’t new.
 However, it is something that will gain momentum in the pharmaceutical industry.
 There are manual processes that currently exist simply because they have become the norm over the years.
 For instance, there are many paper processes that have been replaced by digital processes, which has enhanced operational efficiency and facilitated adherence to standard operating procedures with greater ease.
 This is a trend that will continue.
 It will also help to drive regulatory compliance.
-What many pharmaceutical companies appreciate about the implementation of digital processes is that the benefits far outweigh the costs.
+Many pharmaceutical companies appreciate the implementation of digital processes because the benefits far outweigh the costs.
 It also improves transparency and has the potential to mitigate the loss of data.

 6. Smaller Production

 As aforementioned, precision medicine requires the use of smaller manufacturing facilities, which is unlike what’s needed for the mass production of pharmaceuticals.
 As a result, there will be an increasing number of small production facilities.
-These smaller facilities are also due to a desire to produce a smaller number of medications that are of higher quality instead of producing a large quantity of drugs that are of lower quality.
+These smaller facilities are also due to a desire to produce a smaller number of higher quality medications instead of producing a large number of lower-quality drugs.
 When a smaller number of medications are produced, they will obviously serve a smaller number of patients.
 Notably, some of the challenges associated with this model include the need to ensure maximum profits through fast production to accommodate demands.

 7. Use of Cloud Technology

 Anyone that has a computer at home or work is probably familiar with cloud technology by now.
-It has been embraced in the pharmaceutical industry and this is a trend that will continue.
+It has been embraced in the pharmaceutical industry, and this is a trend that will continue.
 Cloud technology enables pharmaceutical companies to partner with multiple stakeholders with a greater level of effectiveness.
-Implementing a strong infrastructure using cloud technology also offers an opportunity to improve that integrity of data.
+Implementing a strong infrastructure using cloud technology also offers an opportunity to improve the integrity of data.
 There has been increased compliance with the good practice quality guidelines and regulations (GxP) as a result of applications used in the cloud.
-Just as this technology is expanding across all other industries, it will support pharmaceutical industry growth.
+Just as this technology is expanding across all other industries, it will support the pharmaceutical industry’s growth.

 8. Discounts and Rebates

-Periodically, the pricing of medications will hit the news circuit, especially when there is outrage about the high price of life-saving drugs.
-In an ongoing desire to reduce the cost of medications, there are governmental agencies, such as Health and Human Services, that will increase the offering of discounts and rebates.
+Periodically, the pricing of medications will hit the news circuit, especially when there is the outrage about the high price of life-saving drugs.
+In an ongoing desire to reduce the cost of medications, governmental agencies, such as Health and Human Services, will increase the offering of discounts and rebates.
 While there have been efforts in the past using approaches that are market-focused, these efforts are expected to expand.
-One thing that will continue in 2020 is the examination of drug prices and continued scrutiny to identify impropriety.
+One thing that will continue in 2022 is the examination of drug prices and continued scrutiny to identify impropriety.

 9. Digital Training